-FET 105 INTRODUCTION TO ENVIRONMENTAL SCIENCES
+FET 103 INTRODUCTION TO ENVIRONMENTAL SCIENCES

 This course is a study of environmental interactions, including population and cultural problems, resource utilization, and impacts upon biotic systems.
 Presented to enable students to better understand and evaluate contemporary environmental problems and the application of science to their solution.
-The corresponding laboratory component provides students with the practical experience of measuring, recording and interpreting environmental data.
-Interdisciplinary knowledge is used to solve environmental problems.
-Some field trips may be required.